Censures of Oklahoma Reps. Dean Davis, Mauree Turner to continue next year

 To reverse the censure and regain his committee assignments, Davis must issue a written apology to his fellow lawmakers and Oklahoma City police.

-Turner was censured in early March after allegedly blocking Oklahoma Highway Patrol officers from questioning a protester in the Capitol who had been involved in an altercation with law enforcement.
+Turner was censured in early March after House leaders alleged that she blocked Oklahoma Highway Patrol officers from questioning a protester who had been involved in an altercation with law enforcement in the Capitol.

-Republicans accused Turner of hiding the protester in their Capitol office.
-The only nonbinary and transgender member of the Legislature, Turner denied wrongdoing and was not charged with a crime.
+Republicans accused Turner, the only nonbinary member of the Legislature and who uses the pronouns they, them and their, of hiding the protester in their Capitol office.
+Turner denied wrongdoing and was not charged with a crime.

 Turner, maintaining innocence, has not apologized to House legislators or Highway Patrol officers.